 One more assignment with Touch ID & Passcode.
 Go to Settings > Touch ID & Passcode, and scroll down to see your lock screen access.
 Items here can truly reveal a lot of things and the fewer that are on, the better.
 Turn off as many features as you’d like under the Allow Access When Locked section.
 Once turned off, you won’t be able to access these features until you unlock your iPhone.

 Your iPhone can track you wherever you go – Go to Settings>Privacy>Location Services>System Services and figure out which of Apple’s system services are tracking your location.
 Disable the ones you don’t use.
 And for senior privacy purpose, you can also turn the feature off in Settings>Privacy>Location Services>System Services>Frequent Locations.

 Control Center can be really convenient for your operation with unlocking.
 But it also lets a thief turn on Airplane Mode, disable the GPS as well as cellular and WiFi.
-In this way, the iPhone they have just stole can not be tracked.
-Go into Settings and select Control Center.
+In this way, the iPhone they have just stole cannot be tracked.
+Go to Settings and select Control Center.
 From there, disable Access on Lock Screen.

 With the Touch ID & Passcode category, there is a built-in security setting many people don’t know.
 At the bottom of the Settings>Touch ID & Passcode screen, you’ll find the Erase Data toggle.
 Enable it and all data on your iPhone will be erased after 10 failed passcode attempts.
 Well, don’t be anxious, back up through iCloud and you should be able to retrieve most of it later on.